Regge Trajectories of Radial Meson Excitations: Exploring the Dyson-Schwinger-- Bethe-Salpeter Approach: Introduction

-Here, we focus on the question whether the DS-BS approach in rainbow-ladder approximation is capable to deliver Regge trajectories when using simple interaction kernels.
-To be specific we employ the Alkofer-Watson-Weigel (AWW) kernel \cite{Alkofer:2002bp} in the pseudo-scalar and vector channels and search for the first excited states.
+Here, we focus on the question whether the DS-BS approach in rainbow-ladder approximation is capable to deliver Regge type trajectories of radial excitations when using simple interaction kernels.
+To be specific we employ the Alkofer-Watson-Weigel (AWW) kernel \cite{Alkofer:2002bp} in the pseudo-scalar ($J^{P} =0^{-}$) and vector ($J^{P} = 1^{-}$) channels and search for the first excited states.
 Such a study is a prerequisite for the extension to non-zero temperatures \cite{Dorkin:2015jck}.
 The AWW kernel is known to provide a good description of meson ground states supposed the analytic properties of the quark propagators are properly dealt with \cite{Dorkin:2014lxa,Dorkin:2013rsa,Dorkin:2010ut}.
 However, in the literature one finds remarks that AWW is less appropriate for a description of excitations due to their sensitivity to long-range interactions \cite{Binosi:2016rxz,Alkofer:2002bp,Mojica:2017tvh,El-Bennich:2016qmb} (for dedicated studies, cf.\ \cite{Holl:2004fr,Holl:2005vu,Qin:2011xq,Rojas:2014aka,Hilger:2015ora} for instance).
 Nevertheless, we feel that a further investigation is timely, in particular w.r.t.\ the above stressed importance of Regge trajectories as an important feature of the meson spectrum.
-For the search of meson excitations we employ a novel method of finding solution of the BS equation.
+For the search of meson excitations we employ a method, based on investigations of zeros of determinants of the corresponding system of homogeneous equations, to search for the radial excitations of the BS equation.
+In our approach, each value of the mass which zeroes out the determinant above the ground state is associated with one excited state on the $0^-$ or $1^-$ trajectory.

 Our paper is organized as follows.
 In section 2 we recall the DS and BS equations as well as the AWW kernel.
 Numerical results are described in section 3.
 We summarize in section 4.
 The appendix contains some technicalities.